nikolai4D/frontEndFramework/README.md

     }
 })
 ```

-Your js own js code to be bundle should be in a directory named src.
+At the root of your folder, create a ```src``` and a ```dist``` folders.

-Your bundled script will be created in the dist folder.
+In the the src folder, create a file named index.mjs.
+Vite will consider this file as the entry-poitn of your app, bundle it with all of it's dependancies and output the corresponnding file in the dist folder.

 This dist folder should also be the one that express consider as 'static'.

 ## Creating a view:

 In the src folder, create a new file named Home, and paste the following code to it:

 ```
-import {router} from "../../index.mjs";
+import {router} from "index.mjs";
 import {View} from "nd_frontend/core/View.mjs";
 import {Header} from "nd_frontend/generics/components/atoms/Header.mjs";
 import {Default} from "nd_frontend/generics/components/templates/Default.mjs";